bcornec/wod-set/profile/ADMIN-GUIDE.md

 In order wof your modifications to be taken in account, you'll need to run the `wod-deliver` script manually.

-### Regular maintenance of the backend server
+### Regular maintenance of the wod-backend server

-On a daily basis, some tasks are launched through this same `wod-deliver` script in order to check the integrity of the backend server.
+On a daily basis, some tasks are launched through this same `wod-deliver` script in order to check the integrity of the wod-backend server.
 Some tasks are related to the security and integrity of the system.
 The following playbook is at the heart of this verification: `wod-backend/ansible/check_backend.yml`.
 Full version of the file is available [here](https://github.com/Workshops-on-Demand/wod-backend/blob/main/ansible/check_backend.yml) for review.

 It checks a quite long list of items like:
 * nproc hard and soft limits